 Most of the above details came from late and antagonistic sources.
 Therefore, readers may want to weigh what we “know” in light of those factors.
-The LDS.org essay “Plural Marriage in Kirtland and Nauvoo” points out that little is known about this marriage, and nothing is known about the conversations between Joseph and Emma regarding Alger.
+The Gospel Topics Essay, “Plural Marriage in Kirtland and Nauvoo,” points out that little is known about this marriage, and nothing is known about the conversations between Joseph and Emma regarding Alger.

-Memories of these difficulties probably contributed to Joseph’s decision to wait at least five years until after another angelic visitation before entering into his second plural marriage.
+Memories of these difficulties probably contributed to Joseph’s decision to wait at least five years and receive another angelic command before entering into his second plural marriage.